Rouster67/Tablelight/docs/ROADMAP.md

 This is a discussion aid, not a release schedule.

-1. Publish the prepared 1.10.2 uninstaller data-choice follow-up after review and merge.
+The version display, installer/updater, and concentration reminder (F03, F04, F06) were released
-   The 1.10.1 update-folder fix is released.
+in 1.10.0.
+The update-folder fix was released in 1.10.1, and the uninstaller data-choice follow-up was released in 1.10.2.

-   The version display, installer/updater, and concentration reminder (F03, F04, F06) were released in 1.10.0.
+1. Consider the remaining source, upgrade-text, and icon changes (F05, F08, F09).
-2. Consider the remaining source, upgrade-text, and icon changes (F05, F08, F09).
+2. Choose and preview the class color palettes and their interaction with existing character and resource colors before implementing the Theme dropdown (F12).
 3. Design passive abilities and character-based calculations together where they affect the shared library and character assignments (F01, F07).
 4. Prototype messages, player-use review, and the resources layout with the actual TV setup